 ‘After six months, they found me a Foster ‘Mum.’

 ‘Then, after six months, my social worker said they had found me my first foster carer.
 I don’t remember anyone ever asking me what I wanted or what my views were.
-They asked me, do you want to be fostered or stay in the Children’s home?
+They asked me, do you want to be in foster care or stay in the Children’s home?
 That was a simple question to answer.
 I didn’t want to stay!

 The first foster carer was in Southport.
 This foster carer was a lovely lady who had fostered many children before, but she was a foster “MUM.”